1. Introduction to the collaborative professional learning bursary

 15. Data Protection

 The Teaching Council is the Data Controller.
-The data collected in the application process e.g. names and contact details of school Principals or equivalent are used to administer the bursary applications.
+The data collected in the application process for example, names and contact details of school Principals or equivalent are used to administer the bursary applications.
 Digital assets submitted as part of the bursary scheme are used to promote teaching as a profession.

 Our lawful basis for processing this data is our legitimate interest to promote teaching as a profession in accordance with our obligations under the Teaching Council Act 2001, as amended.